 Outdoor Recreation Roundtable is the nation’s premier coalition of outdoor recreation trade associations and promotes the growth of the outdoor recreation economy and outdoor recreation activities.

 Outdoor Recreation Satellite Account, Bureau of Economic Analysis, Department of Commerce measures the economic activity as well as the sales or receipts generated by outdoor recreational activities.
 These statistics also measure each industry’s production of outdoor goods and services and its contribution to U.S. GDP.
-As of September 2019 prototype statistics show state value added, compensation, and employment as well.
+November 2021 statistics show state value added, compensation, and employment as well.